Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 ### Task 1: Create the IoT hub in Azure

-Create an IoT Hub for your simulated device app to connect to.
+Create an IoT Hub for your simulated device app to connect to

 #### Tasks to complete

--   Create an IoT Hub instance from within Azure.
+-   Create an IoT Hub instance from within Azure

--   Select the **F1 -- Free** tier for this lab.
+-   Select the **F1 -- Free** tier for this lab

--   Copy the Hostname value.
+-   Copy the Hostname value

--   Copy the IoT Hub connection string from the iothubowner shared access policy.
+-   Copy the IoT Hub connection string from the iothubowner shared access policy

 #### Exit criteria

--   You have now created your IoT hub, and you have the host name and IoT Hub connection string that you need to complete the rest of this tutorial.
+-   You have now created your IoT hub, and you have the host name and IoT Hub connection string that you need to complete the rest of this tutorial

 ### Task 2: Create a device identity